-Prown ("Hist. of C. B.," p.
+1 Brown ("Hist. of C. B.," p.
 340) gives an estimate of the French fisheries which is obviously very much exaggerated.
 The whole catch before 1758 is given at nearly a million of quintals and the number of decked vessels at 726 and of shallops at 1,555, employing altogether fifteen thousand men.
 Louisbourg appears by this statement to have alone employed 600 vessels and shallops and 8,400 men.
 This estimate is so much beyond even the "supputation" mentioned in the text, and so entirely at variance with the several official statements given in App.
 XVIII to this work, and all others that I have been able to consult in the English or French archives, that it is impossible to accept it as authoritative in any particular.
 Brown received the statement from a well known resident of Cape Breton, but it will be seen that the original source of information is not given by him.
-It is just possible that it includes the French vessels that came out every spring for the fishery and returned in the autumn to France; but even so, it is altogether improbable that in the two years before 1758-a time of war-the fishing industry should have been prosecuted with so much energy off Cape Breton.
+It is just possible that it includes the French vessels that came out every spring for the fishery and returned in the fishing industry should have been prosecuted with so much energy off Cape Breton.
 The figures we give for 1753, from French official sources, assuredly illustrate the most favourable conditions of industry and commerce from 1749 to 1758 in the island.